frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ...
 ```

-Note: that function could be simplified now that `vsearch` 2.23 can
+Note: that function could be simplified now that `vsearch` version
-add length attributes `;length=123` to fastq and fasta headers.
+2.23 can add length attributes `;length=123` to fastq and fasta
+headers.

 ### dereplicate